Adverse Childhood Experiences (ACEs) and Trauma-Informed Resilience-Oriented Care (TIRO)

 Adverse Childhood Experiences (ACEs) and toxic stress are public health crises.
 ACEs are stressful or traumatic events experienced by age eighteen, identified in the landmark Centers for Disease Control and Prevention (CDC) and Kaiser Permanente (KP) Adverse Childhood Experiences Study, to be strongly associated with increased health and social risks.
 Early detection and intervention can help prevent or reduce the health risks associated with ACEs.

-Trauma-Informed, Resilience-Oriented Care (TIRO) is an organizational culture, structure, and treatment framework built on understanding, recognizing, and responding to all kinds of trauma and places focus on protective, resilience-oriented approaches to the entire organization.
-Adopting TIRO practices can improve patient engagement, treatment adherence, and health outcomes, as well as provider and staff wellness.
+Trauma-Informed, Resilience-Oriented Healthcare (TIROH) is an organizational culture, structure, and treatment framework built on understanding, recognizing, and responding to all kinds of trauma and places focus on protective, resilience-oriented approaches to the entire organization.
+Adopting TIROH practices can improve patient engagement, treatment adherence, and health outcomes, as well as provider and staff wellness.

 ACEs, Toxic Stress and Patient Education: A Performance Improvement Project

-This Performance Improvement Project is designed to improve patient and physician ACEs awareness and patient education, and to study the impact of educational materials on patients’ understanding of the ACEs’ health impacts.
-Participating physicians will survey patients, distribute educational materials, analyze survey data, and reflect on resulting practice improvement.
+This Performance Improvement project was launched in 2023 and has been refreshed and relaunched for 2024.
+It is designed to improve patient and physician ACEs awareness and patient education, and to study the impact of educational materials on patients’ understanding of ACEs’ health impacts.
+Participating physicians survey patients, distribute educational materials, analyze survey data, and reflect on resulting practice improvement.

 Family Medicine Initiative on Trauma-Informed Care (FIT)